nirav99/Contest/README.txt

 17) ExtractEmbedCode.java - Given a set of text files, each containing one URL per line.
 Some URLs contain the query string "embedCode", retrieve the value of embedCode and report unique values.

+18) EditDistance.java - Given a set of strings, find all pairs of strings that are less than edit distance 2 from each other.